-Recently on a Sunday morning I was singing a worship song that had as one of its main lyrics, ‘His Goodness is running after, its running after me.”
+Recently on a Sunday morning, I was singing a worship song that had as one of its main lyrics, ‘His Goodness is running after, it’s running after me.”
 From the song ‘Goodness of God’ by Jenn Johnson.
 I found it to be an interesting concept, so much so that I felt led by the Holy Spirit to do a study on its meaning.
 Most worship songs are birthed out of a particular scripture and this is no exception.
 In Psalm 23:6, (NLT) King David wrote: “Surely your goodness and unfailing love will pursue me all the days of my life, and I will live in the house of the LORD forever.”

 Most Bible translations of Psalm 23:6, use the word goodness.
-I could not find however, the word running in any translation.
-I did find the words, pursue or be with me which obviously speaks of an intent on God’s part to engage, seek out and come alongside of us.
+I could not find, however, the word running in any translation.
+I did find the words, pursue or be with me which obviously speaks of an intent on God’s part to engage, seek out, and come alongside us.
 I would much rather be pursued by God’s goodness and unfailing love than pursued by Satan’s vileness and cruel hatred.
 Nothing describes Satan’s pursuit of us better or should awaken us more than 1 Peter 5:8, (NIV) “Be alert and of sober mind.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.” and John 10:10, (NIV) “The thief comes only to steal and kill and destroy;…”

-There are three virtues mentioned in the Bible that are primarily ascribed to the goodness of God, they are faith, hope and love.
+There are three virtues mentioned in the Bible that are primarily ascribed to the goodness of God, they are faith, hope, and love.
 One thing we can’t deny is that the Bible doesn’t just say that God does good things.
 It says that God is good.
 It is not just what he does; it is who he is — and who he is will never change.
 Goodness is a true commitment to choosing right over wrong, good over evil.
 As the Bible tells us in Matthew 5:16, (NIV) “In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven.”
 Our good works point directly to our Father in Heaven.
-It is the measure of God’s goodness which is displayed in our lives that will determine to what extent God can use us for the work of His Kingdom.
+It is the measure of God’s goodness that is displayed in our lives that will determine to what extent God can use us for the work of His Kingdom.

 He Pursues us so we can again experience the Glory that we